 Symantec recommends users apply a hotfix it released Tuesday to address a high-risk vulnerability in its Gateway Security, Enterprise Firewall and VelociRaptor products.
-Attackers could use the flaw for DNS
+Attackers could use the flaw for DNS cache poisoning and to redirect users to Web sites that can nail their computers with spyware and other malcode.

 "Affected Symantec security